📚

 Economics

 Advancements in energy resources like petroleum and nuclear power helped to increase productivity in factories and transportation.
 This led to an uptake in the scheme of the global economy.
-More nations proceeded to exploit underdeveloped nations for raw materials and resources.
+More nations proceeded to exploit under-developed nations for raw materials and resources.
 However, the United States’ status as the global superpower was beginning to be challenged by nations who were growing economically like China, Japan, South Korea, and Taiwan.
 Asian countries, in particular, relied on cheap labor and good quality manufacturing to compete against the Western economy.
 China became the 2nd largest economy in the world and a major export-based economy.
 During the 1900s—present, nations became more involved in the regulation of their country’s economy.
 This changed the economic system from the previous laissez-faire (hands off) policy to a more controlled economy.

 Environment

 This rise in transportation meant that the global demand for fuel also rose.
 This demand changed the way humans interacted with the environment because petroleum extraction became more prominent.
 Kuwait, Saudi Arabia, Norway, and other oil-rich countries rely on their oil reserves to support their economies.
 The burning of oil and other fossil fuels led to more greenhouse gases being emitted.
-Pollution from factories, automobiles, and human waste also contributed to climate change and negatively impacted the environment on Earth.
+Pollution from factories, automobiles, and human waste also contributed to climate change and negatively impacted the environments on Earth.

 Politics

-Change in politics was largely credited to activism and protests, which spread through social media platforms.
+Change in politics was largely credited to activism and protests which spread through social media platforms.
 Pressure from civilians, online spectators, and other countries helped to push for political change and reform.
 One example is the nonviolent protests led by Gandhi in India.
 Protesters hoped to gain independence from Great Britain.
 Activists in North America and South Africa protested against systems of inequality within their respective countries.
 This led to the Civil Rights Act being passed in the United States, and the abolishment of Apartheid in South Africa.
-These types of changes in policy did not come easily, and some governments were slow to accommodate the modern world.
+These types of changes in policy did not come easily and some governments were slow to accommodate the modern world.
 Some governments killed, harassed, or imprisoned protesters.

 Technology